Hernia Mesh Pain

 Pain is a common complication following hernia mesh repair surgery.
 Hernia mesh, a medical device often made from polypropylene, can cause an inflammatory response, resulting in pain lasting three to six months following surgery.

-Some people begin to experience chronic and debilitating hernia mesh pain years later.
-Dr. Robert Bendavid, a Shouldice Hospital surgeon who specializes in hernia repair, also noted that for some patients, pain may last for years.
+Some patients begin to experience chronic and debilitating hernia mesh pain years later.
+The late Dr. Robert Bendavid, a Shouldice Hospital surgeon specializing in hernia repair, noted that some patients’ pain may last for years.
+According to Bendavid, “If a patient has had a mesh inserted already, half the time they will develop a pain problem in about five years or up to 17 years.”

 “If a patient has had a mesh inserted already, half the time they will develop a pain problem in about five years or up to 17 years.”

-Dr. Robert Bendavid Department of Surgery, Shouldice Hospital and University of Toronto
+Late Dr. Robert Bendavid Fmr.
+Department of Surgery, Shouldice Hospital and University of Toronto.

-Some patients may experience recurring or fluctuating pain over time.
-It’s not considered normal to experience persistent pain after hernia mesh surgery, so patients should consult with a doctor if their pain is chronic.
-This may indicate a reaction to or an issue with the mesh.
+Patients may experience recurring pain after hernia mesh surgery.
+Consult your doctor if you experience chronic pain, as this may indicate a reaction to or an issue with the mesh.

 What Causes Hernia Mesh Pain?